-I can’t help myself from saying this, so I’m just gonna say it.
+I can’t help myself from saying this, so I’m just going to say it.
 I think it’s really stupid that Southampton High School is planning on dropping the valedictorian and salutatorian designation for the class of 2014.
 Call me crazy, but it’s kind of important to have the ability to decide who the two smartest kids in a high school class are.

 I just don’t get the motive to remove this.
 It’s like saying that we are going to remove the baseball champions in high school or remove the MVPs on high school sports teams.